Upheaval: Breaking Point

 "There!"
 In the corner of the cave was a single, dimly glowing, turquoise sphere that was the size of a large apple.
 From a distance, it looked perfectly smooth and facet-less.
 He hurried over to get it.
 That beauty would surely get him a lot of points with Rarity.
 Maybe even a kiss!

-Then his caught against something, sending him falling face first to the floor.
+His foot caught against something, sending him falling face first to the floor.
 He stood up, rubbed his aching nose, and looked at what had tripped him up.
 It appeared to be a white piece of wood, perhaps a tree root or something.
 He looked at the thing closer and then screamed.

 "Spike?"
 Rarity called from the entrance.
 "Are you alright in there?"